Mounika-Alwar/Multimodal-RAG-System/README.md

 - The upload endpoint accepts text, image and PDF files.
 - Text from PDFs is extracted using PyMuPDF.
 - Images are processed via a captioning model (BLIP) to generate descriptive text.
-- All output content (original or generated) is chunked and embedded.
+- All output content (original or generated) is chunked and embedded using CLIP

 ### 2. Embedding & Storage
 - Text (from documents and captions) is embedded using a text-embedding model.